mxttheuzs/livro-colorir-cristaos/replit.md

 - Transformed hero section with vibrant blue gradient background, full-screen layout, and real book cover images
 - Updated all CTA buttons to use bright yellow color for better conversion
 - Enhanced visual hierarchy with modern card designs and improved shadows
+- Replaced Fredoka font with professional Inter and Poppins fonts for better readability
+- Improved spacing, shadows, and hover effects throughout the site for a more polished professional look
+- Enhanced card layouts with better padding and subtle animations

 ## System Architecture